ggerganov/ggwave/examples/waver/README.md

 - Tap on "Spectrum" to see a real-time frequency spectrum of the currently captured audio by your device's microphone

-## File sharing in a local network:
+## File sharing in a local network

 As of v1.3.0 Waver supports file sharing.
 It works like this: